-We use the Liverpool scheme of work as the basis for our medium-term plans.
+We are currently implementing the revised Progressive Curriculum and this will provide the basis for our medium-term plans.
 This gives details of each unit of work for each term.
 These plans define what we teach, and ensure an appropriate balance and distribution of work across each term.
 The subject leaders keep and review these plans.